apache/incubator-crail-website/_posts/blog/2017-11-07-rdmashuffle.md

 data between the stages: (1) shuffle data is stored like in vanilla Spark in files, (2) data is stored in memory allocated and registered for RDMA transfer.
 <br/><br/>
-In constrast, the Crail approach is different as it was designed as a storage bus for intermediate data.
+In constrast, the Crail approach is different.
+It was designed as a storage bus for intermediate data.
 We believe the Crail's modular architecture to leverage high-performance storage and networking devices for e.g. shuffle data has many advantages over a "last-mile" design like